Itzelmariana/UTA-22-M10-Object-Oriented-Profile-Generator/README.md

 ## Contribute | Issues | Questions

 Any improvements in the project are very welcome and appreciated.
-For further questions or issues please contact me at my contact information shown in my profile.
+For further information, questions or issues please reach me out at my contact information shown in my profile.